 Alabama Butterfly Atlas

-ID Tip: On underside, look for two tiny dots on hindwing base near body.
+ID Tip: Small.
+On underside, look for two tiny dots on hindwing base near body.

-Egg: Creamy, spindle-shaped eggs are laid singly on host plant, usually on new growth.
+Egg: Creamy; spindle shaped.
+Laid singly on host plant, usually on new growth.

-Caterpillar: Slender, green body with thin white line on the sides, faint darker lines on the back, and short hairs.
-Head is green.
+Caterpillar: Green with thin white line on sides, faint darker lines on back.
+Short hairs.
+Head green.
+Slender,

 Chrysalis: Green with some white frosting.
-Small point on the head.
+Small point on head.

 These charming butterflies are the most widespread and common of Alabama’s small sulphurs.
-However, they are not freeze-tolerant and recolonize from frost-free regions each year.
-Nationally, as the summer progresses, their populations push further north than any of their close relatives.
+However, they are not freeze-tolerant and must recolonize from frost-free regions each year.
+Nationally, as the summer progresses, their populations push further north than any of their close relatives, reaching into Canada.
+In Alabama's coastal counties, adult Little Yellows sometimes overwinter, depending on the severity of the winter (see flight chart above).
+Most of the state should not expect to see them until summer and fall, when warm temperatures allow their population to expanded northward.
+Like Cloudless Sulphurs, Little Yellows engage in a southward "reverse migration" in the fall.

 Little Yellows fly close to the ground and drink nectar from many low-growing flowers.
-In addition, males avidly sip minerals from damp earth and are common constituents of late-summer puddle clubs.
+Males avidly sip minerals from damp earth and are common constituents of late-summer puddle clubs.

 Distribution and Abundance